sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ## Overview

-In this tutorial, we will go over how to use sCrypt to build a full-stacck voting dApp on Bitcoin, including the smart contract and an interactive front-end.
+In this tutorial, we will go over how to use sCrypt to build a full-stack voting dApp on Bitcoin, including the smart contract and an interactive front-end.

 ![](../../static/img/voting.gif)

 On the web page, you can see the candidate list.
-Clicking the like button will cast one vote to the corresponding candidate.
+Clicking the like button will cast one vote for the corresponding candidate.
 This will prompt the wallet to ask for a user's approval.
 A transaction calling the contract will be sent after her approval.

-First we will write the smart contract step by step and deploy it.
-Afterwards we will build a front-end with React that allows users to cast vote and thus interact with the contract.
+First, we will write and deploy the smart contract step by step.
+Afterward, we will build a front-end with React that allows users to cast votes and thus interact with the contract.

 ## Contract